quickwit-oss/quickwit/docs/guides/schemaless.md

 If `mode` is set to `strict` on the other hand, documents containing fields that are not defined in the mapping will be entirely discarded.

-Finally the last possible for `mode` is `lenient`.
+Finally the last possible value for `mode` is `lenient`.
 In lenient mode, fields that are not present in the field mapping will simply be ignored.

 ## The dynamic mode: schemaless with a partial schema {#dynamic-mode}